ammadhh/ammadhh/README.md

 ### Hi there 👋

-I'm Ammad Hassan, a software engineer and passionate innovator based in Grand Rapids, Michigan.
+I'm Ammad Hassan, a software engineer and passionate innovator based in Ann Arbor, Michigan.
 My expertise spans backend development, machine learning, and a keen interest in high-performance computing, particularly for PyTorch.
 I’m currently exploring the intersection of AI and biking to create unique navigation solutions.

 👨‍💻 **What I'm Up To:**
 - Developing a multiplayer web game that redefines user engagement.